Cover image

 Feminine rage in a broad sense, as an expression of the frustration and depression of being subjugated, abused, disregarded, questioned, and burdened by male or patriarchal interests.
 That may not always look like obvious anger.
 It could also manifest as helplessness, hopelessness, grief, defiance, contempt, exhaustion, and so on.

-The Void as a metaphor for self-actualization.
-It is the terror of confronting your own fragilities and meaninglessness, becoming empowered by doing so, and facing unforeseen and devastating consequences of using that power.
+The Void as a metaphor for the dissolution of the self.
+By confronting and overcoming the terror of one's own fragility and meaninglessness, one becomes empowered and must face the unforeseen and devastating consequences of wielding that power.

 Posing Themes